 Key Terms:

-• Your LLC is a foreign-owned US disregarded entity (DE).
+You MUST file Form 5472 and a pro forma Form 1120 if your LLC is a foreign-owned US disregarded entity (DE).
 This is regardless of whether you have any income or activity.

 Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business, is used to report "reportable transactions" between the LLC and its foreign owner(s) or other related parties.
 It's an information return, not a tax return that directly calculates tax owed.